nicl-dev/learn-go/README.md

 # Go Self-Learning Repository

-This repository is dedicated to my self-learning journey in Go programming language.
+This repository is dedicated to my self-learning journey in the Go programming language.

 ## About